Myao-mirror/mirror-webapp/README.md

-start is by checking our [open issues](https://github.com/makiroggers/aspnet-core-mvc-template-with-react-redux/issues), [submit a new issues](https://github.com/makiroggers/aspnet-core-mvc-template-with-react-redux/issues/new?labels=bug) or [feature request](https://github.com/makiroggers/aspnet-core-mvc-template-with-react-redux/issues/new?labels=enhancement), participate in discussions, upvote or downvote the issues you like or dislike, send [pull requests](CONTRIBUTING.md#pull-requests).
+start is by checking our [open issues](https://github.com/makiroggers/aspnet-core-mvc-template-with-react-redux/issues), [submit a new issues](https://github.com/makiroggers/aspnet-core-mvc-template-with-react-redux/issues/new?labels=bug) or [feature request](https://github.com/makiroggers/aspnet-core-mvc-template-with-react-redux/issues/new?labels=enhancement), participate in discussions, upvote or downvote the issues you like or dislike, or send [pull requests](CONTRIBUTING.md#pull-requests).